Autarkieguide

 Formula for calculating consumption:

-Power (W) x operating time (h) = consumption in watt-hours (Wh)
+Power (W) x Operating time (h) = Consumption in watt-hours (Wh)

 Step 1: Determine daily electricity consumption

-LED light 10 W 5 hours 50 Wh
+LED light 10 W 5 h 50 Wh

-Compressor refrigerator 50 W 12 hours 600 Wh
+Compressor refrigerator 50 W 12 h 600 Wh

-laptop 60 W 3 hours 180 Wh
+laptop 60 W 3 h 180 Wh

-Kettle 1500 W 5 minutes 125 Wh
+Kettle 1500 W 5 min 125 Wh

-👉 Total consumption per day: ~955 Wh
+👉 Total daily consumption: ~955 Wh

-Step 2: Conversion into solar power
+Step 2: Conversion to solar power

-A solar module does not supply electricity around the clock, but only when exposed to sunlight – and even then, the output fluctuates depending on the time of day, weather, and orientation.
+A solar module does not supply electricity around the clock, but only when exposed to sunlight – and even then, the output fluctuates depending on the time of day, weather and orientation.

-This depends, among other things, on:
+This depends on, among other things:

 • Season (summer vs. spring/autumn)